Elections in Hong Kong: District Council elections

+In 2023, the district council are reformed.
+The total directly seat are dropped from 452 to 88, only less than 19% seat can be directly elected.
+A new district council eligibility review committee established to review candidate qualification.

 Elections of deputies to the National People's Congress of the PRC

 Article 21 of The Basic Law of HKSAR stipulates:

 Chinese citizens who are residents of the Hong Kong Special Administrative Region shall be entitled to participate in the management of state affairs according to law.
 In accordance with the assigned number of seats and the selection method specified by the National People's Congress (NPC), Chinese citizens among permanent residents of the Hong Kong Special Administrative Region shall locally elect deputies of the Region to the National People's Congress to participate in the work of the highest organ of state power.

-The 36 Hong Kong deputies to the National People's Congress are chosen by an electoral college composed of the following as specified in the Method for Election of Deputies of the Hong Kong Special Administrative Region of the People’s Republic of China to the Eleventh National People’s Congress passed in March 2022:
+The 36 Hong Kong deputies to the National People's Congress are chosen by an electoral college composed of the following as specified in the Method for Election of Deputies of the Hong Kong Special Administrative Region of the People's Republic of China to the Eleventh National People's Congress passed in March 2022: